AEB-labs/docs-sap-plugins/docs/Carrier Cloud for SAP®/sap-erp-s4-add-on/advanced-shipping/index.md

 These classes enables you to call every available method and also change the field values and parameters completely flexible.
 For a detailed documentation of this API see here: [API Documentation Carrier Cloud](https://transport-freight-management.docs.developers.aeb.com/docs/about-carrier-connect).

-## Functions to support with the collecting of data
+## Functions that support determination of data ("collecting data")

 Before you can use any of the methods from the class, e.g. CREATE_SHIPMENT, certain mandatory data is needed.
 To support you collecting the required data, there are some complementary features, which will be explained in this section: